GCEX Receives Operational VASP Licence from Dubai's Virtual Assets Regulatory Authority

 Mehtap Önder, Managing Director, GCEX in Dubai, commented, "VARA is leading the way in the global digital asset industry, and we are extremely proud to be one of the first firms to receive a VASP Operating Licence to provide Virtual Asset Broker-Dealer services and the first firm to gain approval to operate with a client money account, highlighting our focus on client protection.

-GCEX Group enables institutional clients to access deep liquidity in FX and CFDs on digital assets, as well as digital assets spot trading and conversion and a broad range of trading solutions.
+GCEX Group enables institutional clients to access deep liquidity in FX and CFDs on digital assets, as well as digital assets spot trading and conversion as well as a broad range of trading solutions.
 Headquartered in London, with multiple offices across the globe, GCEX is regulated by the UK's FCA and registered with the Danish FSA.
 True Global Ventures are investors in GCEX.

 About GCEX